 Raytown Main Street Association

 “What is the Main Street program”, you ask?
-The Main Street program’s success is based on a comprehensive strategy of work, tailored to local needs and opportunities, in four broad areas, called the:
+The Main Street program’s success is based on a comprehensive strategy of work, tailored to local needs and opportunities, in four broad areas.

 Design: Enhancing the physical appearance of the commercial district by rehabilitating historic buildings, encouraging supportive new construction, developing sensitive design management systems, and long-term planning.